-Biden marks transgender day with policy changes, criticism of GOP
+Biden marks transgender visibility day with new policies, GOP criticism

 “But we know it’s hard when there are those out there that don’t see you and don’t respect you,” Biden added.

-In addition to promoting policies benefiting the community, Biden’s White House will host Amy Schneider, the most successful transgender woman to compete on “Jeopardy!,” as part of the celebrations.
-Just months after her record-breaking run on the show, Schneider is planning to meet with Doug Emhoff, husband of Vice President Harris, to discuss the importance of advancing transgender visibility and equality.
+In addition to promoting policies benefiting the community, Biden’s White House hosted Amy Schneider, the most successful transgender woman to compete on “Jeopardy!,” as part of the celebrations.
+Just months after her record-breaking run on the show, Schneider met with Doug Emhoff, husband of Vice President Harris, to discuss the importance of advancing transgender visibility and equality.

+She told reporters that the uptick in legislation prohibiting transgender youths from participating in school sports and banning teachers from discussing LGBTQ issues is “really scary.”

+“Some of them in particular that are denying medical services to trans youth [are] really sad to me, and it’s really frightening,” Schneider said.
+But hope is not lost, she added.

 The administration’s spotlight on these issues comes as several Republican-led states have passed laws and bills that erode protections for transgender people.